|

 Posted: Fri Mar 14, 2025 5:21 pm

-Kingdom ↠ Winduria Position ↠ Music Intructor Full Name ↠ Varsha Kaur Tahan née Singh Nickname ↠ Age ↠ 33 Birthday ↠ March 16th Height ↠ 5'10" Weight ↠ 174 lb Powers ↡
+Kingdom ↠ Winduria Position ↠ Music Intructor Full Name ↠ Varsha Kaur Singh Nickname ↠ Age ↠ 28 Birthday ↠ March 16th Height ↠ 5'10" Weight ↠ 274 lb Powers ↡

 Political Opinion ↠ Despite having a Windurian father and being born in Winduria, she has no loyalty to the kingdom.
 Nor does she have any loyalty to Musique.
-She is thankful to each for her gift, but sees the beauty in all the kingdoms.
+No kingdoms hold her loyalty as none of them have ever quite felt like home.
+She is not without opinions, but she has a tendency to keep them to herself in favor of making more coin.

 Likes ↡